The Happenings on Shaw Hill

 Where are you?

 The message was delivered.
 I was laying on my side under the couch.
-Underneath my message it said, “Read.”
+Underneath my last message to her it said, “Read.”

-I heard the truck door open outside and then something flopped down onto the ground like a sack of potatoes.
+I heard the pick-up truck door open and then something flopped down onto the ground like a sack of potatoes.

 She replied: